slgrobotics/robots_bringup/Docs/Create1/README.md

 The *distance_scale* can be adjusted so that *diff_cont/odom* **pose** reports proper distance when robot is driven forward or backward.

-As a final test, you need to drive the robot forward a couple meters and watch the odom point in Rviz to stay at the launch point.
+As a **final test**, you need to drive the robot forward a couple meters and watch the odom point in Rviz to stay at the launch point.
 Then turn the robot and watch the *odom* point move.
 You should strive for minimal odom displacement during straight runs and rotations.

 Once the parameters are adjusted, your robot will be able to map the area, and the _odom_ point will not move drastically when the robot drives and turns in any direction.